-Management of investments in public and private markets, typically through active engagement strategies, by taking concentrated stakes in investee firms.
+Manage investments in public and private markets, typically through active engagement strategies while taking minority stakes in investee firms.

 Advocacy & Engagement